gk646/raynodes/README.md

 ## Expand and Contribute with Components!

 Add your own Components to enable users to create nodes with them.
-A component is a simple struct that is drawn inside the node.
+A component is a simple struct that is drawn and update inside the node.
-It has a label:`name`, a `width` and `height`;
 Inside the update function you have full write and read access to the context and design and draw complex components.

-*This interface will be expanded with some event functions the component can react to*
+### Capabilities

+The capabilities are almost endless.
+Some powerful features include:

+- Access other nodes and their components from your component
+    - e.g. modify all nodes with a given label
+- Modify editor properties like resolution or camera zoom and position
+- Trigger function like saving or adding and removing nodes

+### One Rule to rule them all

+**All components are expected to stay within their bounds *(draw and update)*.
+Although they can freely change their dimensions...**

 ### Interface